Bowling. kitchen. beer. cocktails.

 (up to 6 bowlers a lane)

-Matinee Pricing: $20 per lane per hour (Tuesday-Thursday from 11 am - 4 pm)
+Matinee Pricing: $20 per lane per hour (Tuesday-Saturday from noon - 4 pm)

-NEW BY-THE-GAME OPTION: $4 per Game per person (TUESDAY-SATURDAY FROM 11 AM - 4 PM)
+NEW BY-THE-GAME OPTION: $4 per Game per person (TUESDAY-SATURDAY FROM noon - 4 PM)

 Shoe rentals: $3 per pair (bowling shoes must be worn on the lanes and socks are required.
 Socks are available for purchase.)